czq1989/tow/README.md

 TOW is a tiny OpenGL wrapper written in [Literate](https://github.com/zyedidia/Literate).
 The Literate code of TOW is not much different from C++, you can read them without any knowledge about Literate.
 TOW only encapsulates the primary functions of OpenGL but provides more convenient methods with safety and less overhead.🚀

-To draw something on the screen, in most cases, you only need two objects:  `Framebuffer` and  `Graphicpipeline`,  see the code below for detail.
+To draw things on the screen, usually, you only need these two objects:  `Framebuffer` and  `Graphicpipeline`,  see the code below for detail.

 ```C++
 // draw a simple triangle